MohaddeseRohani/mohaddeserohani.github.io/README.md

 ---

-+ As a part-time job at "typeiran" website
++ As a part-time job at "typeiran" website i do :
 - word office
 - powerpoint office
 - Latex